daverosoff/mcgd/modules/04/Module.md

     /srv/R/MAT_251

 in the dialog box that appears.
 Have a look at what you see.
-Right now, there is just one script available, a file named ```FirstRScript.R```.
+Several files are available, including a file named ```FirstRScript.R```.
 If you click the filename, it will open in the source pane on the left part of your screen, above the console.

 The file will be read-only, because it is located in a directory to which you do not have write permission.
 To modify this file, you need to make your own copy.
 This is easy to do.